LLNL/axom/src/axom/primal/docs/sphinx/idxuniformgrid.rst

 The ``UniformGrid`` implements the
 `Cell list <https://en.wikipedia.org/wiki/Cell_lists>`_.
 This data structure tiles a rectilinear region of interest into non-intersecting subregions (or "bins") of uniform size.
-Each object in the region of interest is added to every bin the object intersects.  ``UniformGrid`` can be used when a code compares each primitive in a collection to every other spatially-close primitive, such as when checking if a triangle mesh intersects itself.
+Each bin gets a reference to every object in the region of interest that intersects that bin.
+``UniformGrid`` can be used when a code compares each primitive in a collection to every other spatially-close primitive, such as when checking if a triangle mesh intersects itself.
 The following naive implementation is straightforward but runs in :math:`O(n^2)` time, where :math:`n` is the number of triangles.

 .. literalinclude:: ../../examples/primal_introduction.cpp
    :start-after: _naive_triintersect_start